Krillh/Airzlinshire/Peoples/Reproduction.md

 ### Giants

 ### Fayons
-[[Fayons]] as host parents are the most likely species to have a species trait transfer from the non-host parent.
+[[Fayons]] as host parents are the most likely species to have a [[Genetic Traits#Species Trait Transfer|species trait transfer]].
+This means that fayons are generally the most diverse species trait-wise.
+This is compounded by the fact that many fayons prefer inter-species reproduction.
 ### Humans
 When another species is the host parent with a [[Humans|human]], there is a random chance that the fetus will be human instead of the species of the host parent.
 This happens in about 4% of inceptions across the board but is most common with [[Survivors]].